AntoineButeau/coveo.analytics.js/README.md

 }
 ```

-**CoveoAnalytics.deleteSession()**: clears cookies, you loose your visitor id,
- next queries will get you a new one
+**CoveoAnalytics.deleteSession()**: clears cookies, you lose your visitor id and your current session is stopped.
+Next queries will get you a new one.